CatalystCode/bedrock-end-to-end-dx/README.md

 She then reapplies the `east` cluster, watches the deployment successfully apply, and watches her metrics until she is convinced that the deployment was a success.

-She repeats this process for the `west` cluster by generating the `west` cluster and applying it.
+She repeats this process for the `west` cluster by generating the `west` cluster and applying it in the same manner.

 ## Kubernetes Upgrades